strannik19/td_devel/ELT/README.md

 * git
 * subversion
+* Python3
+* Teradata python module

-But both tools require some additional software installed from source before.
+But these tools require some additional software installed from source before.

 * apr
 * apr-util